 Premium will soon make tax filing easier by letting you import expenses from some favorite expense-tracking apps.
 This version is ideal for freelancers whose income and expenses can all be reported on Schedule C-EZ.
 If you own rental properties or need to report investment income, this is the version of H&R Block you’ll need.
 It runs $37.49 for federal taxes, plus $36.99 per state.
 So the total here is $75.48 if you’re filing for only one state.

 Self-Employed Online Tax Filing

-There’s a newbie to the free online tax filing game as of last year, in the form of an already-popular credit checking company: Credit Karma.
-Their new program, called Credit Karma Tax, is guaranteed to be completely free for almost all filers.
+There’s a newbie to the free online tax filing game, in the form of an already-popular credit checking company: Credit Karma.
+Their new program, called Credit Karma Tax, is guaranteed to be entirely free for almost all filers.
 Even freelancers could file their taxes for free, as this year’s list of supported forms includes Schedule C for sole proprietors.